dnsimple/dnsimple-support/content/articles/changing-account-information.md

 ## Changing account email

+You can update your account email address at any time.
+Changing your account email will **not** update your user email.
+To update your user email, follow [these instructions](/articles/changing-email/#changing-the-user-email).

 <div class="section-steps" markdown="1">
 1. Go to [your account page](https://dnsimple.com/account).
 1. Click <label>Edit</label> at the bottom right of the <label>Account</label> card: